WH-HuanWang/WH-HuanWang.github.io/index.md

 ---
 layout: default
 title: Huan Wang
-description: This is a simple resume
+description: Let you know me better.
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.